 Categories and tags have character limits:

-Any imported tags and categories that exceed the character length will be cut off.
-You can bulk edit them in the Advanced tab of Blog Settings.
+Imported tags and categories that exceed the character length will be cut off.
+You can bulk-edit them in the Advanced tab of Blog Settings.